supanadit/jwt-go/README.md

 func main() {
-	// Set Your JWT Secret Code, its optional but important, because default secret code is very insecure ej.SetJWTSecretCode("Your Secret Code")
+	// Set Your JWT Secret Code, its optional but important, because default secret code is very insecure jwt.SetJWTSecretCode("Your Secret Code")

-	ej.DisableAuthorization() // Disable authorization, meaning when verify jwt token it will return true even if the token was expired or invalid
+	jwt.DisableAuthorization() // Disable authorization, meaning when verify jwt token it will return true even if the token was expired or invalid

 	// or

-	ej.EnableAuthorization() // Enable authorization
+	jwt.EnableAuthorization() // Enable authorization
 }
 ```